moefuerst/dspace_ex/README.md

 1. Either log in with `DSpace.Api.login/3` or (if using an API key) make an initial `GET` request to any endpoint to receive a CSRF token
 2. Keep using that CSRF token (which may be refreshed) for all subsequent unsafe methods

 For your convenience, the request building pipeline will fail fast if a CSRF token is not provided for modifying operations (i.e. before actually making the request).
-Additionally, the helper functions `DSpace.Api.with_token_from_response/2` and `DSpace.Api.Response.extract_csrf/1` (see docs) are provided to help you manage the token.
+Additionally, the helper function `DSpace.Api.with_csrf_from_response/2` (see docs) is provided to help you manage the token.

 ### Compatibility